Shared space still growing after challenge

 Petridish was also re-tooling its Rising Tide grants scheme, which had provided grants from $1000 to $5000 for start-ups.

-Tonight Petridish is celebrating five years with a party, and Mr Lindsey is confident the start-up community will continue to grow.
+Petridish on Thursday celebrated five years with a party, and Mr Lindsey is confident the start-up community will continue to grow.

 "I enjoy showing up here every single day."